Accounting for a company in Denmark

-- Shareholders of both Danish joint stock companies and Danish limited liability companies account to SKAT on the basis of taxation of their own income or dividends.
+- Shareholders of both Danish ApS and Danish limited liability companies account to SKAT on the basis of taxation of their own income or dividends.
 Owners of companies, which in Denmark are physical entities, are only liable for the company's obligations with their share of capital and not with their own assets.

 - In Denmark, company owners are required to issue and send their employees a document summarising their earnings - Oplysningsseddel.

 - Owners of Danish general partnerships must choose one of three forms of taxation: taxation of profit as personal income, taxation according to the Enterprise Act - Virksomhedsordning (company profit can be retained as bank savings or credit interest costs can be deducted from tax) or taxation according to the Share Capital Act - Kapitalafkastordning (part of the company profit can be transferred to capital income and part to own income).

 Settlement of a Danish sole proprietorship: